jeet3007/sample-app/README.md

-This is a samplle application for ROR
+This is an application targetted for learning purpose of ROR